Breadcrumb

 Building/AreaSpecific Notes

-All Steam Tunnels Some tunnels sections may be cooler December-March or when the steam system is shut down and allowed to cool and be below 82 degrees.
+All Steam Tunnels Some tunnels sections may be cooler December-March or when the steam system is shut down and allowed to cool below 82 degrees.
 April through November when external temperatures are high the tunnels will likey exceed 82 degrees consistently.

 Glasgow DishroomPoor ventilation cause the room humidity and temperature to increase over 82 degrees or 82 heat index.